-Temporomandibular joint disorder, or dysfunction, (TMD) is a painful-yet-common medical condition that limits the natural functions of the jaw, such as opening the mouth and chewing.
+Temporomandibular joint disorder (TMD) is a painful-yet-common medical condition that limits the natural functions of the jaw, such as opening the mouth and chewing.

 It affects more than 10 million people in the United States and is sometimes incorrectly referred to as simply “TMJ,” which represents the name of the joint itself (the accurate and correct term is "temporomandibular joint disorder" which should be TMJD.

-TMD tend to affect more women than men and is most often diagnosed in individuals aged 20 to 40 years.
+TMD tends to affect more women than men and is most often diagnosed in individuals aged 20 to 40 years.

 Its causes range from

-Temporomandibular joint disorder (TMD) is a common condition that limits the natural function of the jaw, such as opening the mouth and chewing, and can cause pain.
+Temporomandibular joint disorder (TMD) is a common condition that limits the natural function of the jaw, such as opening the mouth and chewing.

 The temporomandibular joint (TMJ) is a hinge joint that connects your jaw to your skull in front of your ear and guides jaw movement as well as allows you to open and close your mouth and move it from side to side to talk, yawn, or chew.